dsanson/slides/talks/iad.md

     > Another benefit of logic is to dissolve some common problems that were
     > brought by the sophists.

-## Four Problems

-1. The Liar.

-2. Everyone who says he is a donkey is truthful

-3. Every man has many species

-4. Body is either animal or not animal, so either rock is animal or animal is not animal.

--   Solutions are left as an exercise for the reader.
+-   One of those four problems is the Liar.
+[Solutions are left as an exercise to the reader]{.fragment}

--   Luckily, a friend reached out, asking for a solution manual, so Ibn ʿAdī wrote *Virtues*.
+-   Luckily, a friend reached out, and asked for a solution manual.
+In *Virtues*, we get his solution to the Liar.

 :::notes

 >| Everyone who says he is a donkey says he is an animal.